Attendance Recovery

 For charter schools

-A student generates a day of attendance through AR once the student participates for the minimum daily instructional minutes required of a school district student in the applicable grade span under EC sections 46112, 46113, 46117, and 46141 (EC Section 46211(e)(2)).
-See FAQ #6 under ADA reporting, below, for more details.
+A charter student generates a day of attendance through AR once they have participated for the minimum daily instructional minutes required of a school district student in the applicable grade span under EC sections 46112, 46113, 46117, and 46141 (EC Section 46211(e)(2)).
+See FAQ #12 below for more details.

 |